Say goodbye to sorting!

 Ink and Toner Cartridges

-A scrap metal container is located behind Facilities Operations.
-If your office has metal items in need of disposal, contact Heather Stearns, Recycling Coordinator at firstname.lastname@example.org.
+A scrap metal container is located behind Facilities Operation.
+If your office has metal items in need of disposal, contact Heather Stearns, Recycling Coordinator.